CrispinStichart/CrispinStichart.github.io/_posts/2022-03-09-on-reuse-and-waste.markdown

 But the thing is, the speaker is *actually* quite good at its job.
 It gets loud enough for parties, the clarity is decent, and there's enough bass to make it sound good.
 I'm not going to buy a new one until this one truly bites the dust.
 I'm doing it partly out of frugality, and partly in defiance of consumerism.
 These things are unfixable.
 They're *meant* to be discarded when they start to break down, even if the  parts that are breaking are minor and have nothing to do with the object's primary purpose.

+Update March 21st, 2025: it finally died.
+It was at least eleven years old, at most seventeen.
+It got to live in five different states, and was the life of a couple of wild parties.
+Rest in peace.

 Speaking of things meant to be disposable...

 This is my water bottle.